 With a wellness stipend, you can offer your full and part-time employees different monthly allowances for their wellness expenses.
 This can include reimbursement for gym memberships, yoga classes, exercise equipment, and more.

 Remote work benefits

-While remote work is a perk, offering additional benefits is extremely important in the gig economy.
-Employers can reimburse employees for their home office costs with a remote work stipend, such as internet and cell phone bills.
+While remote work is a perk, offering additional benefits is extremely important to independent gig workers.
+Employers can reimburse employees for their home office costs with a remote work stipend, such as internet access and cell phone bills.
 This helps ensure that your remote employees have a stable internet connection to complete their tasks.

 A remote work stipend can also reimburse part-time and full-time employees for their home office setup costs.

 To attract and retain talent in the gig economy, you’ll need to provide benefits to part-time and full-time employees to remain competitive.
-Knowing the different types of benefits available to gig workers will help you ensure that your employees are set up for success.
+Knowing the different types of benefits you can offer to gig workers will help you ensure that your employees are set up for success.

-Want to offer your employees health, wellness, or remote work stipends without taking on the stress of figuring it all out yourself?
-Our WorkPerks personalized benefits solutions can help you set up a new employee perk stipend in only a few minutes every month.
+Want to offer your employees stipends for things like health, wellness, remote work, and education without taking on the stress of figuring it all out yourself?
+Our WorkPerks personalized benefits solutions can help you set up and manage a custom employee perk stipend in only a few minutes every month.

 Schedule a call with one of our personalized benefits advisors to learn more about the employee benefits that fit your organization’s needs.

 This blog article was originally published on March 9, 2022.
 It was last updated on March 2, 2023.